pixelomer/Shijima-Featured/grant_of_rights.md

-(This document only applies to shimeji submitted to https://github.com/pixelomer/Shijima-Featured through GitHuh issues after July 13, 2025.)
+(This document only applies to shimeji submitted to https://github.com/pixelomer/Shijima-Featured through GitHub issues after July 13, 2025.)

 In this text,